We cannot guarantee that we will review information sent to the MBA admissions office after the deadline of the round in

-If you want to use one application to apply for both the MBA and MSx Programs, you must apply in Round 1 or 2.
+If you want to use one application to apply for both the MBA and MSx programs, you must apply in Round 1 (15 September 2020) or Round 2 (06 January 2021).
 You may apply in Round 3 to both programs, but you would need to complete two separate applications.

 We do not accommodate requests for an early decision, or for decision information to be provided via phone or in person.

-If you are offered admission, you will be expected to enroll in the MBA or dual/joint-degree program in the year for which you are admitted unless you meet the criteria for deferred enrollment.
-If you do not meet this criteria, we do not allow you to defer admission to a later year.
+If you are offered admission, you will be expected to enroll in the MBA or dual/joint-degree program in the year for which you are admitted — unless you meet the criteria for deferred enrollment.
+If you do not meet these criteria, we do not allow you to defer admission to a later year.
 Instead, we ask you to reapply.
 Only under rare and extraordinary circumstances (e.g., compulsory military service) will we consider exceptions to this policy.